docker-things/tunneling-service/README.md

 ### Remove

-This removes the already built docker image.
+Remove the already built docker image.
 It will ask for confirmation.

 ```shell
 bash docker.sh remove